 You get the feeling that everyone knows each other too, and as it turns out, even if they don’t, they may well be related!
 An Icelander told us that as the population is so small, there is a good chance that you would have a connection to most people that you meet.
 He said that when you meet a girl in a bar on a Saturday night, you have to check that they aren’t linked to you for at least 3 generations, otherwise, it’s a no go!
 Apparently, there is even an incest prevention app!!
 (I did check this out – and it’s true.)

-The layout of the festival was well designed and all the venues were in walking distance of each other, which was good, as the icy wind on Saturday night meant neither of us wanted to venture outside for too long!
+The layout of the festival was well designed and all the venues were within walking distance of each other, which was good, as the icy wind on Saturday night meant neither of us wanted to venture outside for too long!
 (Turns out I did need my cold-weather clothing).
 The only slight flaw was the volume of people trying to see The Knife at Harpa.
 The queue went on for a good 100 metres snaking around the venue.
 But we ended up queuing behind Icelandic artists Yjla and Petur Ben and it felt nice to know that even the artists had to line up for the gigs too.
 We even saw Bjork walking down the stairs on her way out – which really completed my Icelandic experience!

-Actives In Reykjavik And Beyond
+Actives in Reykjavik and Beyond

 We easily filled our time outside of the gigs in Reykjavik but also decided to explore further afield.
 We visited the Blue Lagoon, which I absolutely loved.
 I’ve heard people say it’s a bit of a tacky place, but we found it pretty amazing.
 A huge area of pale blue water that averages around 38 degrees in temperature.
 When it’s freezing cold outside, swimming around in the lagoon was a magical experience.

 We happened to be there on one of the airwaves festival days, so while in the lagoon, there was a DJ playing by the edge, as well as a buffet on arrival accompanied by a performance from Moses Hightower.
-They were as quirky and funny as many other Icelander’s we had met; ‘Hi, we are Moses Hightower, we play slow songs and stand really still while we play them’.
+They were as quirky and funny as many other Icelanders we had met; ‘Hi, we are Moses Hightower, we play slow songs and stand really still while we play them’.